solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 Returns the snapshot information for the given snapshot slot and hash.

 If the node has a snapshot with the given slot and hash, it will return the associated information about it.
-For full snapshots, this is the slot and has.
+For full snapshots, this is the slot and hash.
 For incremental snapshots, this is the slot and hash _plus_ the slot and hash for its associated full snapshot.